lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 *Note: Double tap selfcast is intentionally disabled to prevent miscasts*

+### Known Valve Bugs:

+1. Self-cast abilities which are auto-castable are self-casted when the auto-cast hotkey is pressed.
+Only affects Ogre Magi, Lich, and neutral troll priest.
+This is a Valve bug and out of my control.

+2. The 13th and 14th items in shop panels don't have working hotkeys.
+This is also Valve's bug and out of my control.

 ### Frequently Asked Questions

 ##### Why can't I double-tap to self-cast or change wards with double-tap?